sarahcbogen/data-availability-map/README.md

 ## Live App

-A deployed version of this app is available [here](https://sarahcbogen.shinyapps.io/data-availability-map/).
+A deployed version of this app with the demo data set is available [here](https://sarahcbogen.shinyapps.io/data-availability-map/).

 ## Repository Structure